uc-cdis/fence/README.md

 One can then use these credentials to AuthN as that service account and manipulate the data within Google's Cloud Platform.

-Service account keys expirations are managed by Fence, we would revise the design after Google provides a way to issue temporary credentials that work seamlessly with its infrastructure and tooling.
+Service account keys expirations are managed by Fence, this design should be revised after Google provides a way to issue temporary credentials that work seamlessly with its infrastructure and tooling.